esoubies/FlexSIM/README.md

 Whenever you present or publish results that are based on this repository, please cite:

-Surpassing Challenges in Structured-Illumination Microscopy with FlexSIM, Preprint (2023), <br />
 E. Soubies, A. Nogueron, F. Pelletier, T. Mangeat, C. Leterrier, M. Unser, and D. Sage.
+Surpassing Light Inhomogeneities in Structured-Illumination Microscopy with FlexSIM.
+Journal of Microscopy, 2024.